Explore the dynamics of developing a project and pitching it to producers and studios.

-In the latter half of the course, we will focus on incubating and developing the project to be realized in the fall term of CCF.
+In latter part of the week, we will focus on incubating and developing the projects to be produced.
 Students will write a treatment and revise it.
 The projects will be workshopped and discussed from creative and practical perspectives.
-Students will have an opportunity to change their project concepts before the third term but this week will serve as an embryonic phase of development that will help them to test the strengths and weaknesses of their initial ideas.
-Regardless of whether a student subsequently elects to change their concept, the process will be instructive as to what criteria should be applied in order to fully appraise a project in terms of its creative and practical viability.
+This will serve as an embryonic phase of development that will help students to test the strengths and weaknesses of their ideas.
+Regardless of whether a student subsequently elects to move forward with producing their concept or changes it, the process will be instructive as to what criteria should be applied in order to fully appraise a project in terms of its creative and practical viability.